 Undertaking of the District.
 Pursuant to a certificate to be executed by the District in connection with the issuance and delivery of the Bonds ("Continuing Disclosure Certificate"), the District will covenant for the benefit of the owners and the "Beneficial Owners" (as defined in the Continuing Disclosure Certificate) of the Bonds to provide certain financial information and operating data relating to the District not later than nine months after the end of each of the District's fiscal years (presently, December 31), commencing with the report for the fiscal year ended December 31, 2019 (the "Annual Report"), and to provide notices of the occurrence of certain enumerated events with respect to the Bonds.
 The Annual Report will be filed by or on behalf of the District with the Municipal Securities Rulemaking Board ("MSRB") through its Electronic Municipal Market Access ("EMMA") system.
-The specific nature of the information to be contained in the Annual Report and the notices of events are set forth in the proposed form of the Continuing Disclosure Certificate in Appendix F. The District's covenant will be made in order to assist the Underwriters in complying with Securities and Exchange Commission Rule 15c2-12 (the "Rule").
+The specific nature of the information to be contained in the Annual Report and the notices of events are set forth in the proposed form of the Underwriters in complying with Securities and Exchange Commission Rule 15c2-12 (the "Rule").
 The District is aware of the requirements under the Rule, including the amendments to the Rule that became effective on February 27, 2019, and is in the process of revising its continuing disclosure procedures to address such requirements.

 Prior Continuing Disclosure Undertakings of the District.
 The District has previously entered into continuing disclosure undertakings under the Rule.
-The District filed its 2018 annual financial statements and certain operating information in September 2019 (in a timely manner), but did not link these filings to the CUSIPs for the District's 2017-N Electric System Bonds and 2017-O Electric System Bonds.
+The District filed its 2018 annual financial statements and certain operating information in September 2019 (in a timely manner), but did not link these filings to the CUSIPs for the District's 2017-N Bonds and 2017-O Bonds.
 The linkage oversight was corrected in December 2019.
-In addition, the District failed to file timely notice of a June 2019 rating upgrade from S&P with respect to the then-outstanding Electric System revenue bonds.
+In addition, the District failed to file timely notice of a June 2019 rating upgrade from S&P Global Ratings with respect to the then-outstanding Electric System revenue bonds.
 Notice of such rating increase was filed in December 2019.